Haile, Cumbria

-Haile is a small village and civil parish in Copeland district, in the county of Cumbria, England.
-It had a population of 617 at the 2011 Census.
+Haile is a small village and civil parish in Cumberland district, in the county of Cumbria, England.
+It had a population of 617 at the 2011 census.

 Nearby settlements include the town of Egremont and the villages of Thornhill and Beckermet.
 For transport there is the A595 road nearby.
 The village stands high, and is exposed to the west winds.
 The parish is situated near the River Ellen, and comprised the townships of Hale and Wilton.

+History
-In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Haile like this:

-"HAILE, or HALE, a parish in Whitehaven district, Cumberland; near Copeland forest, the river Eden, and the Whitehaven and Furness railway, 2½ miles SSE of Egremont.
+In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Haile as "a parish in Whitehaven district, Cumberland; near Copeland forest, the river Eden, and the Whitehaven and Furness railway, 2½ miles SSE of Egremont.
 It includes the hamlet of Wilton; and its post town is Egremont, under Whitehaven.
-Acres, 3, 220."
+Acres, 3, 220".

-Historical map

 Haile Hall

 Haile Hall is the historic seat of the Ponsonby family.
 It dates from 1591 with later additions.

-Haile Parish Church
+Parish church

-"Haile Parish Church - a small church nestling in a vale just outside the village of Haile surrounded by a picturesque church yard and mature trees.
-The little church at Haile, with no dedication, has Georgian plain arched windows, but the walls are medieval.
+Haile Parish Church is a small church located in a vale just outside the village.
+It is surrounded by a churchyard and mature trees.
+According to an entry in the Archbishops' Council (Church of England) website, the "little church at Haile, with no dedication, has Georgian plain arched windows, but the walls are medieval.
 The west porch was added by Ferguson in 1882, and the Church restoration took place mainly in 1883.
 A South-East quoin in the nave is part of a Saxon cross-shaft, with scrolls.
-Outside against the West wall is a monument to John Ponsonby (1670, while the window depicting St George and the dragon, is a memorial to a later Ponsonby, who died in 1952.
-The church is linked with the Egremont Team Ministry.
-The Rev'd Simon Cake (CA) takes lead responsibility for Haile".
+Outside against the West wall is a monument to John Ponsonby (1670, while the window depicting St George and the dragon, is a memorial to a later Ponsonby, who died in 1952".

-Population

-It has a population of 617 according to the 2011 Census.
-When analyzing the population graph, from 1961 to 2011 the population grew by 500 when comparing the data sets from the Neighborhood Statistics and the Vision of Britain website.
-However this large scale rise in population isn't truly valid as the two contrasting websites use different boundaries to outline Haile.
-The Neighborhood Statistics Census highlights Haile as a much larger area than the Vision of Britain site therefore explaining the massive change in population size.
-This is because of the boundary change in April 1935 transferring an extra 45 acres to the area.
-Therefore, both websites are accurate for the period they represent.
+The village hall has its basis in work, commenced in 1879, on a new Haile and Wilton School.
+It was used as a school until its closure in 1955.
+The building was then maintained by Haile Church until 1974 when it was transferred to an independent charity and established as Haile Village Hall.
+It was refurbished in 2000.

+Demographics

+According to the 2011 census, Haile then had a population of 617.